openresty/lua-resty-core/lib/ngx/semaphore.md

 will return `true` when there is resources available for it, or return `nil` and a string describing the error in case of failure (like `"timeout"`).

+The `timeout` argument specifies the maximum time this function call should wait for (in seconds).

 When the `timeout` argument is 0, it means "no wait", that is, when there is no readily available "resources" for the current running "light thread", this `wait` function call returns immediately `nil` and the error string `"timeout"`.